Skip to content Skip to main navigation Report an accessibility issue

 World War I Records

-Manley Crutcher Bowman, from Madison County, Tennessee, was drafted into the military in 1917 as one of only twelve percent of draftees to actually engage in military service.
-He was deployed to Europe as an infantryman in 1918, serving in Company F of the 117th Infantry Regiment, part of the 30th Infantry Division.
-He fought in such battles as the Second Battle of the Somme and the Ypres-Lys Offensive.
-He was a part of the Hundred Days Offensive that broke the Hindenburg Line.
-After his service, Bowman returned to a life of farming in Beech Bluff while remaining involved with the military, serving as a military registrar signing draft papers during World War II.
+Manley Crutcher Bowman was born in 1886 in Beech Bluff, TN.
+He was drafted into the Army in 1917.
+Bowman was deployed to Europe as an infantryman in 1918, serving in Company F of the 117th Infantry Regiment, part of the 30th Infantry Division.
+He saw action at the Second Battle of the Somme and the Hundred Days Offensive that broke the Hindenburg Line.
+After his service, Bowman returned to a life of farming in Beech Bluff while remaining involved with the military.
+He served as a military registrar signing draft papers during World War II.
 Bowman died in April 1976 at the age of 80.

 Alvin C. York (Army/Medal of Honor) Documents